 Pinkerton Flooding

 Based on a preliminary analysis, recent snowmelt and rainfall caused a 100-year flood event on the lower reaches of the Teeswater River near Pinkerton.
-During this event, a breach in the privately-owned Pinkerton dam led to flooding of homes and across Bruce County Rd 15.
+During this event, a breach in the privately-owned Pinkerton dam led to flooding of homes and across Bruce County Road 15.

-At this time, a State of Emergency has not been declared.
+A State of Emergency has not been declared.
 The safety and well-being of residents remain the Municipality’s highest priority.

 Technical experts have advised that it may take several months before the dam owner can complete emergency repairs.
 Flooding is likely to remain an ongoing problem in Pinkerton until the dam is repaired and the river is redirected to its original course.
 The cofferdam is a mitigation measure to protect persons and property during the duration of this flooding event.
 Residents are advised to use extreme caution in areas of high water levels.